Handling the anxiety and stress caused by changes at work

 If the worst happens and you end with a job you didn’t want or no job at all, don’t worry.
 It’s not the end of the world, honest.

-Continue to behave in professional way and remind yourself of all the things you are good at.
-Decide what your Plan B is start making small steps towards getting there.
+Continue to behave in professional way and remind yourself of all the things you’re good at.
+If you haven’t already decided what your Plan B is, begin work on that now and start making small steps towards getting there.
 In a year’s time you’ll look back and be amazed at how far you’ve come.